 Port Moody celebrates the Christmas season with a visit by the CP Holiday Train, a free concert and family-friendly activities in December each year.

-For details about the event in Port Moody that may be similar to future years, see below.
-For information about the train in general and its typical stops in other Lower Mainland locations, click Vancouver CP Holiday Train.
+For information about the train in general and its stops in other Lower Mainland locations, click Vancouver CP Holiday Train.

 Port Moody’s Holiday Train Christmas Event

 The CP Holiday Train has been visiting the community of Port Moody just before Christmas for a number of years now.
-In 2019 it visited on Tuesday, December 17th, and, just like every year, on that day the town held a party.
-The train arrived at around 5:20 pm and there was live music from 5:45 until 6:15 pm.
-The train departed right after that, but the celebrations continued.
+In 2019 it visited on December 17th, and, just like every year, on that day the town held a party.
+Celebrations continued even after the train left.

-The event typically takes place at the Port Moody Recreation Complex which is located at 300 loco Road.
-Some activities also happen next door at the Galleria & Inlet Theatre at 100 Newport Drive.
+Some activities in previous years also happened next door at the Galleria & Inlet Theatre at 100 Newport Drive.
 In 2019 the entire event ran from 5:00 until 8:00 pm.

 About the Train

 The CP Holiday Train is a Canadian Pacific Railway train that gets decorated in Christmas lights and travels across Canada.
-In years without a pandemic, it visits towns across the country and at each stop the doors to one of the train cars opens, a band comes out to play and the locals get treated to a free Christmas concert.
+In years without a pandemic, it visits towns across the country.
+The doors to one of the train cars opens at each stop and a band comes out to play so the locals get treated to a free Christmas concert.